pragtical/pragtical.github.io/docs/intro.md

 * **Search/Replace** - Project-wide search and replace support, better user interface for both documents and project search/replace.

+* **[Code Folding]** - Built-in support for folding code regions, with gutter markers, keyboard shortcuts, persisted fold state, and settings for how folded regions are displayed.

 * **Built-in [Diff Viewer]** - A file or strings diff viewer that lets easily navigate and synchronize the differences.
 The functionality is expanded by the [Source Control Management] where it will let you compare